Constraints on dark matter self-interaction from galactic core size: Conclusion

-In this work we study the feasibility of using the distribution of core radius in isolated haloes as a mean of constraining DM self interaction.
-As a proof of principle we simulate haloes with six different masses in the mass range $10^{10}- 10^{15}$ $M_{\odot}$ for the CDM as well as the SIDM scenario having $\sigma/m $ in the range of $ (0-10) \, \rm cm^{2}/ \rm gm $.
+In this work we study the feasibility of using the distribution of core radius in isolated haloes as a mean of constraining DM self-interaction.
+As a proof of principle we simulate haloes with six different masses in the mass range $10^{10}- 10^{15}$ $M_{\odot}$ for the CDM as well as the SIDM scenario, having $\sigma/m $ in the range of $ (0-10) \, \rm cm^{2}/ \rm gm $.
 We thereby compare these simulations with observational data for twelve different haloes in the same mass range.
 The comparison requires us to assume an underlying model for the density profile making the translated limits on the self-interaction cross-section sensitive to these choices.
-For a velocity independent point like interactions we find that for the Jeans semi-analytic model, the CDM scenario provides an overall best fit to the wide range of halo mass comprising of dwarfs, LSBs and clusters.
-Whereas the cored-NFW model prefers a small but non-zero scattering cross-section.
-Thereby we give a conservative bound on $\sigma/m $ to be below $ 9.8 \ \rm cm^{2}/ \rm gm $ at $95\%$ confidence level which is comparable to bounds from galaxy cluster mergers available in the literature.
-However these bounds should be interpreted carefully as they are sensitive to the uncertainties associated with simulations and observations.
+However a model independent definition of the halo core radius would make the study more robust.
+A possibility is to utilize the discontinuous change in the slope of the rotation curves between the core and the periphery in order to identify the core radius directly from the density profiles.
+A detailed study on the numerical feasibility and stability of this is beyond the mandate of our present work.
+For a velocity independent point like interactions we find that for the semi-analytic distribution, the CDM scenario provides an overall best fit to the wide range of halo mass comprising of dwarfs, LSBs and clusters.
+Whereas the cored NFW model prefers a small but non-zero scattering cross-section.
+Remaining within the limits of spherical symmetry and employing DM only simulations, we obtain a conservative bound on $\sigma/m $ to be below $ 9.8 \ \rm cm^{2}/ \rm gm $ at $95\%$ confidence level.
+This is comparable to bounds from galaxy cluster mergers available in the literature.
+However these bounds should be interpreted carefully as they are sensitive to the uncertainties associated with the simulations and observations.

-Distribution of core sizes in the isolated haloes may provide a complementary handle to compare and constraint DM self interactions.
+Distribution of core sizes in the isolated haloes may provide a complementary handle to compare and constrain DM self-interaction.
 Here we demonstrate its utility in the simplest context of velocity independent point like interactions.
-However higher resolution cosmological simulations, from which a large number of isolated haloes may be identified, can be employed to compare and distinguish between the strength and velocity dispersion of DM self interactions.
+However, higher resolution cosmological simulations from which a large number of isolated haloes may be identified can be employed to compare and distinguish between the strength and velocity dispersion of DM self-interaction.
 Such dedicated studies are now in order and will be carried out elsewhere.

 \paragraph*{Acknowledgements\,:}